Updated: Aug 18

 A death happens in disappointment: the old you with old eyes, and old love starts to be replaced slowly by something new.
-Tears don't come easily in this stage because instead of cathartic release the heart is numbed from the pain of re-birth.
+Tears don't come easily in this stage because instead of cathartic release the heart is numbed, encased in anger, beatless.

 I guess in any death, there is always grief.

 I reflect on that old me, swishing thoughts around hoping a moment of clarity will reveal it self.
 It doesn't come.
-But change prompted by disappointment happens anyhow without intent and pushed forward by the unforgiving nature of time.
+But change prompted by disappointment happens anyhow without intent, forced forward by the unforgiving nature of time.
 And then you're new.

 The new me clings to a new hope, a shiny decree which states: I deserve different, maybe better?